 21th June, 7.30pm – PHOENIX, Exeter

 Best Fringe Shows for Brexit Satire.
-These Brexit dramas all delivered wonderfully in their own way.
 If we can’t make Britain great again, we can at least make it funny.

 When a show arouses this kind of empathy it not only proves its worth, but the worth of theatre as a medium, a medium that allows people to connect with their most honest selves, and reminds us that, when it comes to feelings, we all come from the same place.
-LIVE LONDON POST
+ANNA

 28th June, 7.15 pm- From the Forest Festival, EDFRINGE PREVIEW

 5th July, 7.15pm – Buxton Fringe, EDFRINGE PREVIEW

 28th July, 9pm – The Drayton Arms, EDFRINGE PREVIEW